ttlion/sdtDBN/README.md

 ## Input files formats

+All input files must be given in comma-separated values (CSV) format.

 ### Files with dynamic attributes

 por aqui os inputs dynamic

+#### Arguments that use dynamic attributes

+- *-i*: This argument should be the file with the dynamic observations used to learn the DBN

+- *-obs*: This argument should be the file with dynamic observations of the subjects in which inference is going to be made

 ### Files with static attributes

 por aqui os inputs dynamic

+#### Arguments that use dynamic attributes

+- *-is*: This argument should be the file with the static observations used to learn the DBN.
+If not given, program will learn a tDBN, without static features.
+If given, program will learn a sdtDBN, with static and dynamic features

+- *-obsStatic*: This argument should be the file with static observations of the subjects in which inference is going to be made

 ### File with variables and respective timesteps to make inference

 por aqui ficheiro

+###### This input file refers to the argument _-inf_.

 ## Illustrative examples